Canadians and the U.S. Presidential Election

 The research, conducted by the Environics Institute for Survey Research in partnership with the Canadian Race Relations Foundation, was released on Wednesday.
 It found discrimination was most widely experienced by Canadians who are Indigenous or Black “although it is by no means uncommon among those with other racialized identities.”

-Read more in The Globe and Mail.Insights from our latest national research on race relations in Canada
+Read more in The Globe and Mail.Where do South Asians fit in the current dynamics of race relations in Canada today?

 Read More